OpenSiliconHub/SUBLEQ-CPU/README.md

 ## About this repository

-This repository provides a standardized, hardware-verified reference implementation of a minimal **SUBLEQ CPU** core written in synthesizable Verilog.
+This repository provides a standardized, hardware-verified reference implementation of a minimal **SUBLEQ CPU** core written in synthesizable Verilog and also in VHDL.
 It serves as an educational resource and baseline architecture for a functional One Instruction Set Computer (OISC).

 ---